cogment/cogment-doc/docs/reference/cli/model-registry.md

 ### `sent_version_chunk_size`

-The maximum size for model version data chunk sent by the server.
+The maximum size for model iteration data chunk sent by the server.
 It is defined in bytes.

 Can be specified as: